Home/Nutritional Comparison

 Dehydrated Grape

-Rich in antioxidants, dehydrated grapes help combat oxidative stress and may reduce the risk of chronic diseases.
+Rich in antioxidants, dehydrated grapes can help combat oxidative stress and reduce the risk of chronic diseases.

-High in dietary fiber, they promote digestive health and can aid in maintaining a healthy weight.
+High in dietary fiber, they promote digestive health and can aid in weight management by enhancing satiety.

 American Hackberry